 Pacific rockfish are the most common near-shore fish on North America's West Coast.
-It's an excellent fish for quick and easy meals and is a favorite in Asian and American cuisines.
+It's an excellent fish for quick-and-easy meals and is a favorite in Asian and American cuisines.

 Varieties of Rockfish

 Rockfish are very common in the Pacific Ocean.
 More than 70 different varieties of this bass-like fish swim around the North American shorelines.
 They're also found down to depths of 300 feet or more.
-Depending on the species, rockfish can grow from one to 40 pounds.
+Depending on the species, rockfish can grow from 1 to 40 pounds.

 The main difference between rockfish is their texture and color.
 The varieties are often named for their primary color.
-China cod is an exception, though it's often considered one of the best.
+China cod is an exception, although it's often considered one of the best.
 This small black variety is easy to spot because it has a yellow racing stripe running along its back.
 It is especially fine-textured, which means it can bruise easily, and it often commands a high price.